-c) Market risk (continued)

-- i) Currency risk The Company's expenses are denominated in Canadian dollars.
-The Company's corporate office is based in Canada and current exposure to exchange rate fluctuations is minimal.
-The Company does not have any significant foreign currency denominated monetary assets or liabilities. - ii) Interest rate risk The Company is exposed to interest rate risk on the variable rate of interest earned on bank deposits.
+- c) Market risk (continued) - i) Currency risk Currency risk is the risk that the fair value or future cash flows will fluctuate as a result of changes in foreign exchange rates.
+The Company has operations in Canada and Australia and incurs operating and exploration expenditures in both currencies.
+The fluctuation of the Canadian dollar in relation to the Australian dollar will have an impact upon the results of the Company.
+The Company has no funds held in a foreign currency, and only a small amount of its accounts payable and accrued liabilities are denominated in Australian dollars.
+A fluctuation in the exchanges rates between the Canadian and Australian dollars of 10% would result in a nominal change to the Company's accounts payable and accrued liabilities.
+The Company does not use any techniques to mitigate currency risk. - ii) Interest rate risk The Company is exposed to interest rate risk on the variable rate of interest earned on bank deposits.
 The fair value interest rate risk on bank deposits is insignificant as the deposits are short-term.
 The Company has not entered into any derivative instruments to manage interest rate fluctuations.
 The Company has no interest-bearing financial liabilities. - iii) Other price risk Other price risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate due to changes in market prices, other than those arising from interest rate risk.
 The Company does not have significant exposure to this risk.